javaplus/MadScientist/lessons/assembly/head.md

 Guide the two wires (one at a time may be helpful) through the triangle guide in the bottom/rear of the teeth.

-There should be enough room while teeth are mounted but if not you could alternatively find another place to guide them up towards the center opening of the rear portion of the head.
+There should be enough room while the teeth are mounted but if not, find another place to guide them up towards the center opening of the rear portion of the head.

 <img src="/lessons/images/assembly/laser_wires.jpg" alt="wire placement for laser" width=500>